Solva Community Council • Cyngor Cymuned Solfach

 Car parking in Solva

 The main car park is in lower Solva which is managed by Pembrokeshire Coast National Park.
 Visit their website for more information about the car park, including seasonal charges and season tickets.
+Since 8 June, it has been re-opened following COVID-19 restrictions.

 Upper Solva also has two small car parks – opposite the Memorial Hall and opposite St Aidan’s Church, as well as free parking in the streets around, from which it is possible to walk down to lower Solva.
 Please note that parking on the quay is not permitted.